kbasaran/Speaker-Calculator/README.md

 # Speaker Calculator
-**Calculation tool for loudspeaker design**
+Lumped element calculation tool for loudspeaker design, made using Qt for Python.
-Written for Python 3.12.x

 ## Features
 * Modelling of loudspeaker response in free-air and closed box.